-The Commission’s principal powers of investigation under Regulation No. 1/2003 are the power to require companies to provide information (article 18), and the power to conduct voluntary or mandatory on-the-spot investigations (dawn raids) on company premises (article 20) and to inspect employees’ homes and cars, etc (article 21).
-It also has the power to take voluntary statements for the investigation from natural or legal persons under article 19.
+The EC’s principal powers of investigation under Regulation No. 1/2003 are the power to require companies to provide information (article 18), and the power to conduct voluntary or mandatory on-the-spot investigations (dawn raids) on company premises (article 20) and to inspect employees’ homes and cars and suchlike (article 21).
+It also has the power to take voluntary statements from natural or legal persons under article 19.

 Undertakings or associations of undertakings that supply incorrect or misleading information in reply to a simple information request or incorrect, misleading or incomplete information to a formal decision, or who do not supply information within the time limit set by a formal decision, are liable to fines that may amount to up to 1 per cent of their total annual turnover.

-Dawn raids may be conducted under two grounds: pursuant to a written authorisation only (article 20(3) of Regulation No. 1/2003) and pursuant to a formal Commission decision (article 20(4)).
-In an investigation made pursuant to a decision, the company must permit the investigation to proceed, and fines may be imposed for refusal to submit to the investigation.
+Dawn raids may be conducted on two grounds: pursuant to a written authorisation only (article 20(3) of Regulation No. 1/2003) and pursuant to a formal EC decision (article 20(4)).
+In an investigation made pursuant to a decision, the company must allow the investigation to proceed, and fines may be imposed for refusal to submit to the investigation.
 However, if the investigation is by request only, the company is not obliged to comply but is asked to submit to the investigation voluntarily.

 - enter the premises, land and means of transport of undertakings or an association of undertakings;

 - examine the books and other business records of the company (including computers, private devices used for professional purposes, external hard drives and cloud-computing services) falling within the scope of their investigation;

 - take copies of books and records; and